dlutwuwei/upload/README.md

 * username: your user name
 * password: your password
 * remotePath: the absolute path of your project in remote server;
-* disable: setting true will stop upload when save document, default false;
+* disable: setting true will stop uploading when ctrl+s, default false;

 > localPath is not useful now, it's set to workspace root path in code;